abap-ai/mcp/README.md

 ## Roadmap

 See currently open issues for the next planned steps.
-Longer term I intend to add features to create modular MCP servers based on reusable implmenetations.
+Longer term I intend to add features to create modular MCP servers based on reusable implementations.

 ## FAQ